cmsj/cmsj.net/content/2025-05-23-swift6-finder-action.md

             // (you can also think of this as increasing a reference counter) dispatchGroup.enter()

-            // In my case, I need to operate on mutliple UTTypes, so rather than repeat all this code
+            // In my case, I need to operate on multiple UTTypes, so rather than repeat all this code
             // for ~20 types of archive, I just grab the UTType of the incoming NSItemProvider and
             // use that to load the FileRepresentation guard let attachmentTypeID = attachment.registeredTypeIdentifiers.first else { continue }